ruf-io/neon-cold-start/README.md

 ## Application

-The web app will query the benchmarks stored in the _main_ branch, calculate basic metrics (average, maximum, minimum), and display them on a chart to give an overview of the cold start durations.
+The web app will query the benchmarks stored in the _main_ branch, calculate basic metrics (p50, p99, stddev), and display them on a chart to give an overview of the query durations.

 ## Learn More